forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Taiwan Territorial Situation
 Similarities to the *part of* the Donbas (and in some aspects also Crimea) that separated in 2014:
 * Both separated after a revolution in the parent country yielding a separate administrative situation.
-* Both are recognized by the UN as part of a parent country: Taiwan as part of People's Republic of China and Donbas part as part of Ukraine.
+* Both are recognized by the UN as part of a parent country: Taiwan as part of the People's Republic of China and Donbas part as part of Ukraine.

 There are also many differences.
 For example:
-* Taiwan is independent (as of 2022 an independent democracy) while Crimea was incorporated into and largely dependent on Russia.
+* Taiwan is an independent administrative region (as of 2022 an independent democracy) while Crimea was incorporated into and largely dependent on Russia.
 * The events in Taiwan date back several generations.